RunesRepoHub/ACS/docs/install.md

 # YT-plex Installation

+!!! warning "Root"

+    This software has to run as root.
+YOU CAN NOT RUN IT AS A NORMAL USER.

+!!! warning "Important"

+    This software is still in development.

+    Please report bugs to [Github](https://github.com/RunesRepoHub/YT-Plex/issues)

-??? warning "Docker is required"
+!!! warning "Docker is required"

     Docker is required to run this software